PipedreamHQ/pipedream/components/snowflake/README.md

 ### 1. Create a user, role and warehouse in Snowflake

 Snowflake recommends you create a new user, role, and warehouse when you integrate a third-party tool like Pipedream.
-This way, you can control permissions via the user / role, and separate Pipedream compute and costs with the warehouse. **We recommend you [create a read-only account](https://docs.snowflake.com/en/user-guide/organizations-manage-accounts.html) if you only need to query Snowflake**.
+This way, you can control permissions via the user / role, and separate Pipedream compute and costs with the warehouse.
+You can do this [directly in the Snowflake UI](https://docs.snowflake.com/en/user-guide/ui-snowsight-admin.html).

+**We recommend you [create a read-only account](https://docs.snowflake.com/en/user-guide/organizations-manage-accounts.html) if you only need to query Snowflake**.
+If you need to insert data into Snowflake, add permissions on the appropriate objects after you create your user.

 ### 2. Enter those details in Pipedream